 Ebro Foods (EBRPY) was Upgraded to a Buy Rating at Kepler Capital

-In a report released yesterday, Christian Nordby from Kepler Capital upgraded Ebro Foods (EBRPY) to Buy, with a price target of EUR20.20.
+In a report issued on June 25, Christian Nordby from Kepler Capital upgraded Ebro Foods (EBRPY) to Buy, with a price target of EUR20.20.
 The company’s shares closed last Thursday at $20.71.

 See today’s analyst top recommended stocks >>